 Your bathroom remodeling budget is determined by a varying set of factors including the size of the bathroom, the extent of repairs, the quality of the materials that you choose, whether you do it yourself or hire professionals, and your ability to finance the remodel.

 A do-it-yourself surface bathroom remodel using budget materials can usually cost less than $1,000.
-Mid-range bathroom models where the toilet, flooring, and bathtub or shower are replaced may run between $5,000 to $20,000, with high-end remodels stretching above $20,000.
+According to Home Advisor, the average mid-range bathroom remodels where the toilet, flooring, and bathtub or shower are replaced will cost around $11,000.
+High-end remodels can stretch well above $20,000 depending on your location.